Home About Jay McMullan Portfolios Order Prints Seminars and Publications

 For Digital Imaging I use a Nikon D5200.

-While in Utah, I led "Photo Tours" in which people from all over the United States joined me to photograph in the Canyonlands area near Moab, Utah.
-I also led photography seminars on Galveston Island.
-I am planning on holding more photography seminars in the Orlando area soon.
+One of the most fun things I have done while in Utah, I led "Photo Tours" in which people from all over the United States joined me to photograph in the Canyonlands area near Moab, Utah.
+I hope to be able to hold a few more Photo Tours in other parts of the country in the near future.

 Whether you came to this site intentionally or you found it by mistake, you are in for a visual treat!
 I am thankful for the places that I have been fortunate enough to see in my life and I am very happy I was able to capture many of these visual moments on film.
 To be able to share these moments with you makes the experience even more satisfying.